mu-semtech/ember-data-table/README.md

 });
 ```

 The `DataTableRouteMixin` specifies the `filter`, `page`, `sort` and `size` variables as `queryParams` of the route with the `refreshModel` flag set to `true`.
 As such the data is reloaded when one of the variables changes.
-A user can add custom options to be passed in the query to the server by defining a `mergedQueryOptions` object in the route.
+A user can add custom options to be passed in the query to the server by defining a `mergeQueryOptions(parms)` function in the route.
+The function must return an object with the options to be merged.

 ```javascript
 import Ember from 'ember';